Communities of Practice

 “Alone, we can do so little; together, we can do so much” – Helen Keller

-Send Email with your interest to events [at] icfsingapore.org.
-Please put into Subject Line “I AM INTERESTED to become CP Leader”
+Send Email with your interest to professional.development [at] icfsingapore.org with the subject line “I am interested to become a CP Leader”